lessonly/accessly/README.md

   end
 end
 ```

+#### ACTIONS ON OBJECTS

+Accessly policies rely on a definition of `actions` and/or `actions_on_objects` for effective use.
+This example uses `actions_on_objects` which associate a "permission" with an object in your system.
+The "object" is typically an ActiveRecord object.

+- `actions_on_objects` map a symbol to an integer value.
+- An `actions_on_objects` value should be a unique integer within each policy.
+- removing/editing `actions_on_objects` and values can have negative consequences if the underlying data is not migrated

+Defined policy `actions_on_objects` become part of the policy API. (see examples below)

+#### Policy API Example

 We differentiate permissions by a `namespace` which by default is the name of your policy class.
 However,
 it may be necessary to override the default behavior represented in the above example.